-

 1. Cent indexation

-Cent indexation limits the indexable pension amounts to 2,000 euros gross.
+Cent indexation limits the indexable pension amounts to 2,000 euro gross.
 It applies, exceptionally, on two occasions:

 - during the second indexation after 31 December 2025 (expected in September 2026);